popeadam/Kometa/docs/kometa/guides/order.md

         smart_label: audience_rating.desc
     ```

-The Sort Orders available for "Smart" collections are outlined on the **[Smart Plex Builder](../../files/builders/smart.md)** page.
+The Sort Orders available for "Smart" collections are outlined on the **[Plex Builder](../../files/builders/plex.md)** page.

 ??? tip

-    Although the Sort Options are listed on the Smart Plex Builder page, the options are available to mostly any builder when you use a smart Label builder.
+    Although the Sort Options are listed on the Smart Plex Builder page, the options are available to mostly any Builder when you use a smart Label Builder.

     ```yaml
     collections: